 Your personal injury case starts as soon as you are injured by someone else’s negligence.
 Therefore, though it is natural to feel shocked and disoriented in the aftermath of a car accident, there are some basic steps you should take early on to protect your right to compensation for your injuries.
 Take the following steps after being injured in a left-turn accident:

-- Call 911– Immediately report the accident or have someone else do so for you.
+Immediately report the accident or have someone else do so for you.
 If needed, emergency responders will start evaluating and treating serious injuries while at the site of the accident.
 Further, police dispatched to the scene will document the accident in an official report.
 These reports normally contain a preliminary assessment of fault for the crash and can serve as important evidence down the road.

-- Exchange important information –Identify all other drivers involved in the crash.
+Identify all other drivers involved in the crash.
 Collect their names, contact information, driver’s license numbers, license plate numbers, insurer names, and insurance policy numbers.
 Also, identify any witnesses to the accident and gather their contact information.

-- Collect evidence –If you can, document the scene yourself using photographs, videos, and notes.
+If you can, document the scene yourself using photographs, videos, and notes.
 Make sure you get footage of injuries, vehicle damage, road conditions, inclement weather, signs of intoxicated driving, and anything else that may help prove fault.

-- Seek medical attention –If you are not treated by first responders at the scene, you should have your injuries evaluated by a doctor as soon as possible.
+If you are not treated by first responders at the scene, you should have your injuries evaluated by a doctor as soon as possible.
 Failure to do so will give insurers room to argue that your injuries were not severe or that you were harmed in a separate incident.
 Further, the treatment records your doctors create will be used to calculate the compensation you are owed.

-- Hire an attorney to handle your case – In many cases, an at-fault party’s insurer will contact victims soon after the crash.
+In many cases, an at-fault party’s insurer will contact victims soon after the crash.
 When they receive these calls, victims often admit fault, provide recorded statements, and accept lowball settlement offers before speaking to an attorney.
 This is a mistake.
 Do not fall prey to unscrupulous insurers.
 An attorney can make sure you know your rights and are not taken advantage of.

 If you were injured in a left-turn collision through no fault of your own, you should bring your case to an attorney as soon as possible.
 The Norcross personal injury attorneys at Kevin A. Adamson, P.C. are a phone call away.
 Our legal team is ready to evaluate your case, explain your options, and fight for you.
 Call today for a free consultation with a Norcross-experienced left-turn accident lawyer.